cabforum/servercert/docs/EVG.md

     State or province (where applicable): `subject:stateOrProvinceName` (OID: 2.5.4.8)
     Country: `subject:countryName` (OID: 2.5.4.6)
     Postal code: `subject:postalCode` (OID: 2.5.4.17)
-**Required/Optional**: As stated in Section 7.1.4.2.2 d, e, f, g and h of the Baseline Requirements.
+**Required/Optional**: Required/Optional
-**Contents**: This field MUST contain the address of the physical location of the Subject's Place of Business.
+**Contents**: These fields MUST contain the verified physical address of the Subject’s Place of Business.

+The `countryName` field MUST be present and MUST contain the applicable two-letter ISO 3166-1 country code.
+If the country is not represented by an official ISO 3166-1 code, the ISO 3166-1 user-assigned code "XX" MUST be used.

+The `localityName` and `stateOrProvinceName` fields are OPTIONAL, but at least one of them MUST be present.
+When included, these fields MUST accurately represent the locality and/or state or province information verified in accordance with Section 3.2.2.1 of the Baseline Requirements.

+The `streetAddress` and `postalCode` fields are OPTIONAL.
+If present, they MUST contain the verified street address and postal information of the Subject’s Place of Business as required by Section 3.2.2.1 of the Baseline Requirements.
+Multiple `streetAddress` attributes MAY be present.

 ##### 7.1.4.2.7 Subject Organizational Unit Name Field